Cspivey00/Portfolio/README.md

 ## What I Hope to Learn

-I am taking this class to learn the basics of presenting data in a digestable way.
+I am taking this class to learn the basics of presenting data in a coherent way.
 At CMU we spend a lot of our time talking about how to retrieve data, analyze data, or track data, but very few classes focus specifically on how to present the data in a way that is accessible to the public -- it matters just as much how we say something as what we say.

 ### Portfolio